Creatone/owca/docs/mesos.rst

 - cpus
 - mem

-Task resources "disk" and "mems" are scalar values expressed in bytes.
+Task resources "disk" and "mem" are scalar values expressed in bytes.
 Fractional "cpus" values correspond to partial shares of a CPU.